This isn’t a post about injuries. If you’re new to yoga and have an injury/existing condition, here are a couple articles I highly recommend reading:

 If you’re practicing Power Yoga, or anything Vinyasa-based, you’ll want some fuel beforehand.
 Even a beginner level class can feel like a bootcamp workout at times.

-I recommend something light, like fresh fruit, nuts, or granola.
-Avoid things like dairy, especially if it’s a heated class.
+I recommend something light, like fresh fruit, cold pressed juice, and/or granola.
+Avoid things like dairy, especially if it’s a heated studio.
 Most of all, make sure you have plenty of water before and during class.

-#3 – Not practice because you don’t have a mat.
+#3 – Not practicing because you don’t have a mat.

 Maybe you’re on vacation.
 Or, you’re feeling exceptionally lazy and unwilling to find your gear.
 Either way, you don’t need a mat to get some yoga in.
 Rather than skipping out altogether, take 5-10 minutes to flow through a simple standing progression like this: